Code of Student Conduct

 Unauthorized possession or use of fireworks or explosive device on University Premises.

-(a) No student shall threaten, coerce, or intimidate another person or identifiable group of persons, in a manner that is unlawful or in violation of any University policy, while on University Premises or at University-sponsored activities based in whole or in part upon any of the protected statuses included in NCSU POL 04.25.05 (Equal Opportunity and Non-Discrimination Policy).
+(a) No student shall threaten, coerce, harass, or intimidate another person or identifiable group of persons, in a manner that is unlawful or in violation of any University policy, while on University Premises or in University programs and activities based in whole or in part upon any of the protected statuses included in NCSU POL 04.25.05 (Equal Opportunity, Non-Discrimination and Affirmative Action Policy).